11 Essential Tips for Your Road Trip Photography

 The road less travelled means fewer tourists and often better photo opportunities.
 You have an increased chance of having a spot all to yourself, and if you’re a wildlife photographer, you’ll want to be as far away from humanity as you can be.

-When choosing specific points of interest along a route, you’ll need to account for the type of terrain and obstacles you might encounter.
-Using Google Maps allows you to change the overlay from Satellite to Terrain which will display important topography information.
-Also, it might spark a photography idea or two.
+When choosing specific points of interest along a route, you must account for the type of terrain and obstacles you might encounter.
+Using Google Maps allows you to change the overlay from Satellite to Terrain, which will display important topography information.
+It might also spark some road trip photography ideas.

 Keep a flexible schedule, and if you find a great spot, why not hang out there?

-By the way, Google Maps allows any number of additional points of interest to be added to a route.
-And, the map can be downloaded and used offline when there is no available network signal, which is super handy!
+By the way, Google Maps allows any additional points of interest to be added to a route.
+The map can also be downloaded and used offline when there is no available network signal, which is super handy!

 Below, I’ve added some extra yellow markers to one of my Google Maps road trip photography routes in West Scotland.
 This means I shouldn’t drive past something I want to see.
 Google Maps also offers helpful scenic locations by default — note the blue markers with a camera icon.